 4. It’s Not as Expensive as You Think

 Repairing or replacing your garage door torsion springs or extension springs is an affordable job.
+The average cost for this repair is only between $75 and $250.
 Depending on the type of garage door you have, the exact problem, and where you live, the price might be a bit higher, but it won’t put you in debt.